Best Short Scale Electric Guitars – Ideal for Small Hands

 The scale length is particularly small at only 22.2 inches.
 The maple fingerboard and 24 medium frets make it perfect for shredding, so if you’re into metal, you’ll love it (though its dual pickups make it versatile enough to suit multiple playing styles).

-The radius of the neck is quite large, measuring at 12 inches and some children may struggle to get to grips with it initially.
+The radius of the neck is quite large, measuring 12 inches.
 The lightness should offset this: weighing only 9 pounds, it’s pretty light.

 Pros: